galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 >     B | 1.7
 >     C | 4.3
 >
->     Average of log values (also call geometric average) is used here because it is not easily impacted by outliers (e.g. gene 3 with its outlier for Sample 3)
+>     Average of log values (also call geometric average) is used here because it is not easily impacted by outliers (e.g. gene C with its outlier for Sample 3)
 >
 > 3. Filter out genes with infinity
 >